 LOUISVILLE, KENTUCKY-For the small band of physicists who hope to harness laser light to accelerate matter, a massive Japanese program to develop this and other applications of shortpulse lasers (see main text) comes at the right moment.
-In laboratories in the United States, Europe, and Japan, researchers are sharpening their picture of the interplay between laser light and plasmas.
+In laboratories in the United States, Europe, and Japan, researchers are sharpening their picture of the interplay between laser light and ionized gases, or plasmas-phenomena that will be crucial to putting short-pulse lasers (SPLs) to use in practical devices such as accelerators.
+"A lot of the pieces are now in place to achieve the things that, a few years ago, were merely theoretical exercises," says Howard Milchberg, a physicist at the University of Maryland, College Park.

+Milchberg was one of several dozen researchers who heard more about those pieces during an evening symposium, held here in November during a meeting of the American Physical Society's division of plasma physics, on SPLs and the electric fields they create in plasmas.
 The goal is to create particle accelerators hundreds of times more compact-and, ultimately, more powerful-than is possible with the best conventional technology, which uses radio-frequency (RF) cavities.
 Instead of "surfing" on the electric fields of RF waves in these cavities, the charged particles in SPLbased accelerators would accelerate in much shorter distances by riding on the much more intense electric fields that form, like waves behind a speedboat, in the wake of a laser pulse as it tears through a plasma.

-Milchberg was one of several dozen researchers who heard more about those pieces during an evening symposium, held here in November during a meeting of the American Physical Society's division of plasma physics, on SPLs and the electric fields they create in plasmas.
-The goal is to create part